danne931/akka-dotnet-bank/README.md

 1. docker pull postgres
 2. docker run --name bank-postgres-container -e POSTGRES_PASSWORD=password -d postgres -p 5432
 3. run postgres container
+4. psql postgres < Migrations/*.sql
-4. if testing email notifications, you will need to create an account with [Plunk](https://app.useplunk.com/) and create events in Plunk such as [transfer-deposited](https://github.com/danne931/akka-dotnet-bank/blob/main/AkkaIntegrated/Notifications/EmailActor.fs#L70C14-L70C14).
+5. if testing email notifications, you will need to create an account with [Plunk](https://app.useplunk.com/) and create events in Plunk such as [transfer-deposited](https://github.com/danne931/akka-dotnet-bank/blob/main/AkkaIntegrated/Notifications/EmailActor.fs#L70C14-L70C14).
 You will also need to create templates and link events to templates via actions.
 To authenticate you can add a [user secret](https://github.com/danne931/akka-dotnet-bank/blob/main/AkkaIntegrated/Lib/Config.fs#L342C39-L342C39) for the email bearer token.
-5. navigate to AkkaIntegrated directory & dotnet run
+6. dotnet run
-6. navigate to MockThirdPartyBankTransferReceiver and dotnet run if testing domestic transfers
+7. navigate to MockThirdPartyBankTransferReceiver and dotnet run if testing domestic transfers
-7. make POST requests to http://localhost:PORT/accounts to create accounts ex:
+8. make POST requests to http://localhost:PORT/accounts to create accounts ex:
     ```
     {
 	      "FirstName": "Jelly",